koval64/steamBackups/README.md

 2. copy files: fileSelector and steamBackups to newly created ".bin"

+3. go into ".bin" folder

+4. chmod +x fileSelector steamBackups

+5. go into home directory and

-3. add in ".profile" config file this lines:
+6. add in ".profile" config file this lines:

     PATH="$HOME/.bin:$PATH"